-- January 2023: Updated enrollment forms to include "Garrett County Cares!"
-Section.
-This will help families to receive support from various community agencies. - January 2023: Added in a Spanish version of the Pre-K3, Pre-K4, and Kindergarten applications for EL students. - January 2023: Meet with the committee and make any adjustments to the enrollment forms and process, look ahead to setting registration dates, and discuss the addition of the two new Pre-K3 classrooms. - February 2023: Send out media releases to the community on multiple platforms - February 13, 2023: Registration officially opens - February 2023 September 2023: Continue working with agencies to locate and enroll our Pre-K students. - February 2023 January 2024: Continue working with local providers on expansion opportunities.
-If any providers qualify they will be added to the enrollment documents. - February-March 2023: Letters of acceptance and appointment dates are sent to qualifying students.
-Families who did not meet qualifications, received a denial letter for PreK 3. - April 2023: Scheduled registration appointments (document submittal) are held at each child's home school. - May-August 2023: Applications will continue to be accepted and reviewed for admittance.
+- Updated enrollment forms to include "Garrett County Cares!" section.
+This will help families to receive support from various community agencies. - Added in a Spanish version of the Pre-K3, Pre-K4, and Kindergarten applications for EL students. - Meet with the committee and make any adjustments to the enrollment forms and process, look ahead to setting registration dates, and discussion the addition of the two new Pre-K3 classrooms.